jeremydumais/Study_RoadMap_ComputerScience/Linked List/singlylinkedlist/README.md

 import "study/linkedlistdemo/singlylinkedlist"
 ```

-A demo of multiple forms of linked list
+Package singlylinkedlist contains all the objects of a singly linked list.

 ## Index